marcfarssac/JetPack-FoursquareApp-with-Room-LiveData-Navigation-Paging-for-offline-work/README.md

 ![Paging diagram](https://user-images.githubusercontent.com/18221570/46413907-47aaee00-c722-11e8-9924-fb10ce179f84.png)

-### Room persistance library
+### Room persistence library

 The [Room persistence library](https://developer.android.com/topic/libraries/architecture/room) provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

-#### Debuging the local Room database
+#### Debugging the local Room database

 A debug implementation has been added to the gradle file with the [Android debug database](https://github.com/amitshekhariitbhu/Android-Debug-Database) dependency.
-It is implemented while debuging and it allows to access the local room database using the browser at an http://x.x.x.x: 8080 port.
+It is implemented while debugging and it allows to access the local room database using the browser at an http://x.x.x.x: 8080 port.
 Check logs to find the ip address / debug url.

 ### Live Data